devbret/online-opsec/README.md

 * **[Malwarebytes](https://www.malwarebytes.com/)** - "*...not only stops hackers and malware, but it cleans up an infected machine better than traditional antivirus.*"

 ### Books
-Literature for understanding the larger thought-space of personal security.
+Literature for understanding the larger thought-space of personal security; both Online and off.

 * **The Art of Invisibility** - written by Kevin Mitnick, published on September 10th of 2019
 * **ComSec** - written by Justin Carroll, published on July 13th of 2018